lumeland/lume.land/plugins/transform_images.md

 ---
-title: Imagick
+title: Transform Images
-description: Image manipulation using Imagick
+description: Image manipulation plugin using Sharp
-mod: plugins/imagick.ts
+mod: plugins/transform_images.ts
 tags:
   - images
 ---

 ## Description

-Use the `imagick` plugin to process image files using the [magick-wasm](https://github.com/dlemstra/magick-wasm) library, a powerful image manipulation library with support for over 100 major file formats.
+Use the `transform_images` plugin to process image files using the [sharp](https://sharp.pixelplumbing.com/) library.
 With this plugin, you can resize, rotate, and convert any image to other formats.

-The plugin reads the data assigned to the image files (specifically the `imagick` key) to know how to transform the image.
+The plugin reads the data assigned to the image files (specifically the `transformImages` key) to know how to transform the image.

 ## Installation